dpanshug/cypress-test-explorer/README.md

 - ⚡ Quick access to run individual tests or all tests
 - 🔄 Easy refresh to update the test list
 - ⚙️ Configurable root folder for test discovery
-- 🗂️ Configure project path for config discovery
+- 🗂️ Configure project path for locating cypress config file
 - 🔧 Configure environment variables tailored to each project

 ## Usage